fruitpunchsamurai2/magneto-python-aria/modificaton.md

 ![Bot_Commands](https://i.ibb.co/fHKCLN5/botcommands.png)

-# Changing Max Allowed Downloads & Set Auto Cancel Time If No Seeders Available
+# Changing Max Allowed Downloads and Set Auto Cancel Time If No Seeders Available
 :octocat: In Order to Change Max Allowable Torrents at a Time & Auto Cancel If No Seeders are Available, You Have to Edit `aria.sh` file

 ### Max Allowed Downloads